Distribution-valued heavy-traffic limits for the $G/\mathit{GI}/\infty$ queue: Introduction

+Another set of papers related to ours are those of Kaspi and Ramanan \cite{kaspi2010spde,KR07}.
+Although these works analyze the many-server queue with general service time distributions, their infinite-dimensional representation of the system is similar to ours.
+Fluid limits are established for the system in \cite{KR07} in the space of Radon measure-valued processes.
+However, when establishing corresponding diffusion limits, the limit process evidently falls out of the space of Radon measure-valued processes and distribution-valued processes are used instead in \cite {kaspi2010spde}.
+In the present paper, we follow the work of \cite{DM08b} in which the space of tempered distributions is used.
+This space may be characterized as the topological dual of Schwartz space, the space of rapidly decreasing, infinitely differentiable functions.

-In the forthcoming paper \cite{PangWhitt}, the authors build on the work of \cite{GlynnWhitt} and \cite{KrPu97} to prove heavy-traffic limits for the $G/GI/\infty$ queue in a two-parameter function space.
-They analyze both age and residual processes as we do.
-The main difference between our work and their work is that our framework, which uses distribution-valued processes, allows one to apply the continuous mapping approach and other standard techniques to obtain the heavy-traffic limits.
+We also mention the work \cite{PangWhitt}, where the authors build upon the work of \cite{GlynnWhitt} and \cite{KrPu97} in order to prove heavy-traffic limits for the $G/\mathit{GI}/\infty$ queue in a two-parameter function space.
+They analyze both the age and the residual service time process as we do.
+The main difference between the present work and \cite{PangWhitt} is that in the present work tempered distribution-valued processes are used which allows one to apply the continuous mapping theorem and other standard results in order to obtain heavy-traffic limits.

-The remainder of the paper is organized as follows.
-In \S\ref{SecSystemEquations} we derive system equations for both the ages of customers in the system and the residual service times of customers in the system.
-These equations will be the starting point for the main results of the paper.
-In \S\ref{SecRegulatorMap} we present a regulator map result to be used with the continuous mapping theorem.
-In \S\ref{SecMartingale} we give martingale results that will be used with the regulator map of \S\ref{SecRegulatorMap}, to obtain our fluid and diffusion limits.
-In \S\ref{SecFluidLimits} and \S\ref{SecDiffusionLimits} we prove our fluid and diffusion limits, respectively.
-In \S\ref{SecMarkov} we analyze the diffusion limit for our age process as a Markov process.
-A corresponding analysis for the limit of residual process could be conducted similarly.
+The remainder of this paper is now organized as follows.
+In Section~\ref{SecSystemEquations}, we derive basic system equations for both the age process and the residual service time process.
+These equations serve as the starting point for our analysis in the remainder of the paper.
+In Section~\ref{SecRegulatorMap}, we present a regulator map result to be used in conjunction with the continuous mapping theorem in order to prove our main results.
+In Section~\ref{SecMartingale}, we provide martingale results that are used together with the regulator map of Section~\ref{SecRegulatorMap} in order to obtain our fluid and diffusion limits.
+In Sections~\ref{SecFluidLimits}~and~\ref{SecDiffusionLimits}, we prove our fluid and diffusion limits, respectively.
+In the \hyperref[appen]{Appendix}, we provide the proofs of several technical lemmas that are used throughout the paper.